 Võrumaa county is the less populated area of Estonia with 34.000 inhabitants having mostly remote village areas.
 Running traditional social services seemed to be hardly sustainable in the region due to the law level of social expenditures in Estonia and lack of efficient resources.
 New methods are needed to mobilize community resources strengthening the participation of citizens.

-Organizing three social hackathon events in Võrumaa county of Estonia in order to pilot an innovative method for co-creation of social services.
+Between October 2018 and September 2019, we have organized three social hackathon events in Võrumaa county of Estonia in order to pilot an innovative method for co-creation of social services.
 The method of hackathon as a development event is well know from the IT sector, in Estonia we try to extend this multidisciplinary innovation approach to the welfare system, too.

 Geographic area and target groups: